ifyoucanhear/eclipse/README.md

 ## what is eclipse?

-everyone is annoyed by the mess video downloaders are on the web, and eclipse aims to be the ultimate social media downloader, that is sleek, easy to use, and doesn't bother you with ads or privacy invasion agreement popups.
+eclipse aims to be the ultimate social media downloader, that is sleek, easy to use, and doesn't bother you with ads or privacy invasion agreement popups.

 eclipse doesn't remux any videos, so videos you get are max quality available (unless you change that in settings).

 ## support

 - twitter
+- tiktok
 - youtube and youtube music
 - bilibili.com
 - reddit